In this User agreement, the words below have the following meanings assigned to them:

 - This website is the property of Liberty Holdings Limited.
 The website, the intellectual property and all software are protected by copyright.
 All rights in the Liberty and Liberty Holdings trademarks, computer code, logos and other graphics, tools, calculators and devices remain the sole property of Liberty Holdings.
 Our software or data may not be decompiled, reverse-engineered, or disassembled, or used in any manner whatsoever.

-- You may view content and copy it onto a computer or other device or storage and you may print and make paper copies if
+- You may view content and copy it onto a computer or other device or storage and you may print and make paper

 i). it's not used for commercial purposes;